Beardown North Tor

 Beardown Tors, Bear Down Tors, Beara Down Tors, Beardon Tors, Beardown Hill, Bairdown Tor, Bare Down Tor

 The Beardown Tors are a striking collection of tors in the centre of Dartmoor that represent what were once giant mountains in the heart of the moor above the Cowsic and West Dart valleys.
-There are several outcrops that stud the hill here but culminate in distinctive clusters.
-Indeed Crossing (1912) speaks of "a group of four, the southernmost being the smallest."
+There are several outcrops that stud the hill here culminating in distinctive clusters.
+Indeed Crossing (1912) speaks of "a group of four".
 The North Tor is perhaps the best of the four and its appearance is simply magnificent and the visitor will instantly want to explore its many crevices and rock stacks.

 It is the second-lowest tor at 507m but arguably boasts the finest outcrops that are heavily weathered, broken and slanted creating a maze of granite with several potential windbreaks.
 The stature of the rocks takes your breath away and collectively opposes the tors of Higher White, Longaford and Littaford on what is perhaps the more visited of the two valley sides above the oaks of Wistman's Wood and the West Dart.

 Hemery (1983) adds this description: "This impressive pile has physical features inviting comparison with two other tors: there is, first, a 'gateway' similar to, but smaller than, that at Great Steeple Tor (Walkham), extreme weathering having in each case removed the central core and left a remnant fringe; second, a large frost-parting resembles, though it is smaller than, those at Ock and Rough Tors (E. Ockment)."